chadsmith12/vue-typescript-base/docs/technology.md

 ---

 **Special Thanks**
-Specials thanks to creative-tim for providing the easy to use [Vuetify Material Dashboard](https://www.creative-tim.com/product/vuetify-material-dashboard).
+Special thanks to creative-tim for providing the easy to use [Vuetify Material Dashboard](https://www.creative-tim.com/product/vuetify-material-dashboard).
 The base styling of the project and layout are based off this template.